danabananaunu/react-notes-app/README.md

 • Clone the repository from GitHub to your local machine
 • Navigate into the project folder
-• Install dependencies using npm
+• Install dependencies using: npm install
 • Start the development server: npm run dev
 • Open the application in the browser using the local development URL provided by Vite